reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 export default Employee;
 ```

-As we can see, we have an attribute as `id` which will be the foreign key for the table.
+As we can see, we have an attribute as `id` which will contain the primary key for each employee.
 We also have an attribute as `managedBy` which denotes the id of the manager who is managing this employee.
 We need to mark this attribute as a foreign key.
 In Sequelize, we can define  `references` and map the reference to the other model and key for foreign key definition.

 Next, we need to define ORM mapping for the parent-child relationship.
-We will have a one-to-many relationship which means one manager can have multiple employees under that person.
+We will have a one-to-many relationship which means one manager can have multiple employees reporting to them.
 Sequelize provides 4 types of associations that should be combined to create ORM mappings for *One-To-One*, *One-To-Many* and *Many-To-Many*:

 * `hasOne`
 * `belongsTo`
 * `hasMany`
 * `belongsToMany`

-In our data model, we have to use the combination of `hasMany` and `belongsTo`:
+In our data model, we use the combination of `hasMany` and `belongsTo`:

 ```javascript
 Employee.hasMany(Employee, {